INJECT COLOR INTO YOUR LIFE!

 - Why should I stick to ammonia-free hair dye?

 Ammonia is a chemical that busts through your hair cuticle in order to deposit color.
 It’s basically that person who crashes your party unannounced—but brings food and drinks.
 Avoid ammonia since it can damage and dry out your hair in the long run.
 Plus, it doesn’t smell pleasant.

 - What do I do if I hate the new color of my hair?

 Don’t stress, don’t stress, don’t stress!
 There are some easy fixes you can try for damage control:

 If you have really dark hair, Refinery 29 recommends using a clarifying shampoo several times after your dyeing session, since it will help fade the color little by little.
 If your hair is too light, Refinery 29 also recommends deep conditioning by sleeping with a color treatment mask for a week, then following up with a toner or gloss that deposits the color you’re wanting.

 If the color looks too brassy on your hair—as in, you’re getting some warm tones showing up in your color, Cosmopolitan recommends using cooler-toned, dark-blue and indigo shampoos in your next few washes.

 The best way to master dyeing hair at home?
 Have fun with it!
 Switching your hair color can feel liberating and at the very least, it’ll be your next convo-starter.
-If you want a daring color, do it!
-If you want to stick to a more natural tone, that’s fine, too.
+Try a new, bold hue – we are you!
+It’s time for self-expression.
 As a wise sage once said: You do you!
 Ready to dye your own hair?
 Browse our collection of vibrant semi-permanent color dyes!
 Whether you want grey hair or blue hair dye, we've got you covered.